Raimondo Montecuccoli: Commanding officer

 Returning to the field in 1642, Montecuccoli fought under Archduke Leopold Wilhelm in Silesia where he defeated a Swedish corps under Erik Slang at Troppau.
-This forced the Swedish commander Lennart Torstensson to relief the siege of Brieg.
+This forced the Swedish commander Lennart Torstensson to relieve the siege of Brieg.
 Montecuccoli was appointed to Generalfeldwachtmeister and allowed to temporarily leave the Imperial army in Winter 1642 to fight in the First War of Castro as cavalry commander for the Duke of Modena.

-After his return from Italy in 1644, he was promoted to lieutenant-field-marshal and nominated as member of the Hofkriegsrat, the Imperial war council.
+After his return from Italy in 1644, he was promoted to lieutenant field marshal and nominated as a member of the Hofkriegsrat, the Imperial War council.
 First substituting the diseased Melchior von Hatzfeldt in Franconia, he reinforced the main army under Matthias Gallas in late 1644 that was encircled by the Swedes at Bernburg after retreating from Holstein.
 Trying to break through the Swedish blockade, he escaped Swedish attacks in the battle of Jüterbog and evacuated parts of the imperial cavalry to Bohemia.

 In early 1645, he rallied 5000 men in Silesia which he brought to the main army at the Danube in June.
 Under Leopold Wilhelm, he operated against George I Rákóczi who tried to conquer Hungary and to support the Swedish advance following their victory at Jankau.
-After Rákóczi's retreat and the Swedish defeat at Brno, Montecuccoli was sent back to Silesia that he defended over the course of the year 1646 against a larger Swedish force under Arvid Wittenberg.
+After Rákóczi's retreat and the Swedish defeat at Brno, Montecuccoli was sent back to Silesia which he defended over the course of the year 1646 against a larger Swedish force under Arvid Wittenberg.
 In 1647, victory at the battle of Triebl in Bohemia won him the rank of General of Cavalry, and at the battle of Zusmarshausen in 1648 his stubborn rearguard fighting rescued the imperials from annihilation.

 For some years after the Peace of Westphalia, Montecuccoli was chiefly concerned with the business of the Hofkriegsrat, though he went to Flanders and England as the representative of the emperor, and to Sweden as the envoy of the pope to Queen Christina, and at Modena his lance was victorious in a great tourney.

 In 1657, he took part in the Habsburg expedition to support Poland–Lithuania against George Rákóczy II, Charles X Gustav of Sweden and the Cossacks in the war known in Poland as The Deluge or elsewhere as the Second Northern War.
-During the conflict, he was promoted to field-marshal and succeeded Hatzfeldt as commander of the Habsburg troops.
+During the conflict, he was promoted to field marshal and succeeded Hatzfeldt as commander of the Habsburg troops.

 His army participated in the struggle in Denmark against the invading Swedes, along with Polish troops under Stefan Czarniecki, Frederick William of Brandenburg's army and Danish forces.
-Eventually the war ended with the Peace of Oliva in 1660 and Montecuccoli returned to his sovereign.
+He led a landing on Funen on 26 June 1659, which ended in failure and him being wounded.
+Eventually, the war ended with the Peace of Oliva in 1660 and Montecuccoli returned to his sovereign.